WHAT’S DRIVING YOUR AVAILABILITY LEVELS?

 - To what extent the internal processes can handle the service level

 - What this process input means for every individual article

 You should ask yourself which element you want to change; the inventory process or the service level.
 Either way, one should be adapted around the other.
-However, there is a risk that you adapt the wrong one, which can lead to a decrease in quality of both elements.
-This in turn can have severe consequences!
+However, there is a risk that you adapt the wrong one, which can lead to a decrease in the quality of both elements.
+This, in turn, can have severe consequences!